 Photography by Jason Dodd

-Claire is a practicing artist and academic.
+Claire is an artist and philosopher.
 She completed her BA in Fine Art at the Winchester School of Art in 2014, following which she undertook both her MA and PhD degrees in History and Philosophy of Art at the University of Kent.
 She completed her PhD in 2019 with her doctoral thesis entitled 'On the Significance of Automaticity in Image-Making Practices'.